 About 1% of Canadians have AS.
 Having a family member with AS increases your risk of developing the condition, since the disease is at least partly hereditary.
 People with a certain molecule called HLA B27 on the surface of their cells are also more likely to get AS.
-Having both HLA B27 and a family history further increases your risk to about 15% to 20% if a first-degree relative (e.g., a parent) has it.
-However, if you carry this molecule without a family history, the chance of getting this condition is 1% to 2%.
-About 92% of Caucasian patients with AS are HLA B27-positive, compared to only 50% of people of African descent.
+Having both HLA B27 and a family history further increases your risk if a first-degree relative (e.g., a parent) has it.
+However, if you carry this molecule without a family history, the chance of getting this condition is lower.
+Over 95% of Caucasian patients with AS are HLA B27-positive, compared to only 50% of people of African descent.

 AS affects about three times as many men as women, but it may be that the disease is less recognized among women.
 Most people are first diagnosed between the ages of 15 and 40 years.
 However, younger and older people can also be affected.

 The cause of AS is not completely understood, but it's believed to be at least partly related to genetics.
 AS is more common in people with a family history of the condition.
 One theory is that AS is "triggered" by something in the environment, such as an infection, for people whose genes put them at risk of AS.
 The immune system responds to this trigger by producing chemicals that cause inflammation in the spine and other joints of the body.
 There is no evidence, however, that an infection causes the disease.

 It is also known that people with a molecule called HLA B27 on the surface of their cells are at higher risk of developing AS.
 HLA B27 can be passed down from parent to child.
 Although it increases the risk of AS, not everyone with HLA B27 will get AS.